AnAverageHuman/aash/README.md

 #### `void print_prompt()`

-Prints a prompt to stdout.
+Prints a prompt to stdout if we are running interactively.

 #### `char execute_command(char **to_run)`